 Institute of Transportation Engineers (ITE)

-Dr. Li Zhang
+Dr. Pengfei (Taylor) Li

 The Institute of Transportation Engineers (ITE) is an international educational and scientific association of transportation professionals responsible for meeting society's mobility and safety needs.
 ITE promotes the application of technology and scientific principles to research, planning, design, construction, and operation of all modes of transportation.
 ITE also promotes professional development of its members, supports and encourages education, stimulates research, and develops public awareness of the importance of the nation's transportation infrastructure.